-Chris “Kid” Andersen was born in Telemark, Norway in 1980.
+Chris “Kid” Andersen was born in Telemark, Norway.
 A blues fan since childhood, Andersen fell in love with the music of Otis Rush, Buddy Guy, Junior Watson, and the Kings (B.B., Albert and Freddie).
 By the time he was 18, he was backing all the American blues stars who came through Norway, including Homesick James, Nappy Brown and Willie “Big Eyes” Smith.
 In 2001, with guidance and encouragement from multiple BMA winning saxophonist, Terry Hanck, Kid moved to California at the age of 21.
 Once in the U.S.A., Andersen earned a green card as an “Alien of Extraordinary Ability.”
 He toured and recorded with Terry for three years, and also released four well received solo albums under his own name during this time.
-In 2004 he joined blues harmonica legend Charlie Musselwhite’s band in 2004, a gig that lasted until he joined Rick Estrin & the Nightcats in 2008.
+In 2004 he joined blues harmonica legend Charlie Musselwhite’s band, a gig that lasted until he joined Rick Estrin & the Nightcats in 2008.
 Andersen’s Greaseland Studio, winner of the 2017 Keeping The Blues Alive Award, has been the highly regarded scene of recordings by artists including Elvin Bishop, John Nemeth, Wee Willie Walker, Finis Tasby, and Billy Price as well as all three Rick Estrin & the Nightcats studio CDs.

 Lorenzo Farrell was born in Lexington, Kentucky, and grew up in Bloomington, Indiana, where he started playing piano at age five.
 During his high school years in California, he discovered jazz and made the switch to upright acoustic bass.
 After high school, Farrell took several years off from his music career to earn a degree in Philosophy from the University of California at Berkeley, and study religion in Delhi, India.
 Since returning to the San Francisco Bay Area, he has been a highly sought-after multi-instrumentalist, having returned to piano and mastered organ in recent years.
-A Nightcat since 2003, Lorenzo has also had the opportunity to perform and/or record with many other artists, including Collective Amnesia, the Contemporary Jazz Orchestra, Noora Noor, Terry Hanck, and Steve Lucky and the Rhumba Bums.
+A Nightcat since 2003, Lorenzo has also had the opportunity to perform and/or record with many other artists, including Wee Willie Walker, Elvin Bishop, Finis Tasby, Jackie Payne, Andy Santana, Terry Hanck and Little Charlie Baty’s Organ Grinder Swing.